Citrus leprosis virus C (leprosis of citrus)

 Notes on Taxonomy and NomenclatureTop of page

-Current research shows Citrus leprosis disease symptoms can be caused by two separate viruses, a more common cytoplasmic virus termed Citrus leprosis virus C (CiLV-C) and a rarer, nuclear virus termed Citrus leprosis virus N (CiLV-N) (Pascon et al., 2006).
-Roy et al. (2013) recently found and described the genome sequence and structure of a new bipartite RNA Citrus leprosis virus; phylogenetic analysis indicated that the new virus was related to CiLV-C. They suggested that the virus be called Citrus leprosis virus Cytoplasmic Type 2 (CiLV-C2) which is a member of the Cilevirus genus.
+Current research shows that very similar symptoms formerly referred to Citrus leprosis disease are caused by two completely unrelated viruses, a more common cytoplasmic virus called Citrus leprosis virus C (CiLV-C) and a nuclear virus called Citrus leprosis dichorhavirus N (CiLV-N) in Brazil (Ramos-Gonzalez et al., 2017) or by strains of Orchid fleck dichorhavirus at higher and drier altitudes in Mexico and Colombia (Roy et al., 2015; Roy et al., 2020).
+Both nuclear type viruses are members of the genus Dichorhavirus (Dietzgen et al., 2014; Amarasinghe et al., 2019).
+Roy et al. (2013) described the genome sequence and structure of a new bipartite RNA Citrus leprosis virus; phylogenetic analysis indicated that the new virus was related to CiLV-C. They suggested that the virus be called Citrus leprosis virus Cytoplasmic Type 2 (CiLV-C2) which is a member of the Cilevirus genus.

 DescriptionTop of page

-Presumed virus particles mostly occur in parenchyma cells of the lesion in affected orange leaves, fruits or stems.
+Virus particles mostly occur in parenchyma cells of the lesion in affected orange leaves, fruits or stems.
 Particles are short, bacilliform, 120-130 nm long (occasionally up to 300 nm) and 50-55 nm wide.
 They occur within the lumen of the endoplasmic reticulum (Kitajima et al., 1974; Colariccio et al., 1995).
-There is a report of similar but unenveloped particles in the nucleoplasm (Kitajima et al., 1972).

 In addition to the presence of the rhabdovirus-like particles within the endoplasmic reticulum of tissues from the lesion, dense viroplasm-like material is commonly found in the cytoplasm, near the particles.
-Small vesicle-containing fibrillar materials are frequently present in the vacuole, associated with the tonoplast, next to the dense material (Kitajima et al., 1972; Colariccio et al., 1995).
+Small vesicle-containing fibrillar materials are frequently present in the vacuole, associated with the tonoplast, next to the dense material (Colariccio et al., 1995).

-Kitajima et al. (1972) were the first to describe leprosis virions in citrus leaves as particles resembling those of rhabdoviruses, but shorter, occurring in the nucleus or cytoplasm, and associated with the presence of a viroplasm in the nucleus of the cells.
-After this initial report, Kitajima (1974) and Colariccio et al. (1995) revealed the presence of short, bacilliform particles in the endoplasmic reticulum and dense viroplasm in the cytoplasm, rather than in the nucleus, of infected cells.
-This virus, known as the cytoplasmic type (CiLV-C), has been shown to be prevalent in citrus orchards, whereas the nuclear type (CiLV-N) described in 1972, is of rare occurrence (Rodrigues et al., 2003).
+Colariccio et al. (1995) revealed the presence of short, bacilliform particles in the endoplasmic reticulum and dense viroplasm in the cytoplasm, rather than in the nucleus, of infected cells.
+This virus, known as the cytoplasmic type (CiLV-C), has been shown to be prevalent in citrus orchards, whereas the nuclear type (CiLV-N) described in 1972 (Kitajima et al., 1972), is of rare occurrence (Rodrigues et al., 2003; Ramos-Gonzalez et al,, 2017).

 DistributionTop of page